radiant-player/radiant-player-mac/README.md

 This project uses [CocoaPods][6] to handle its dependencies, though it may be cloned and developed without having CocoaPods installed.
-Just be sure to open `google-music-mac.xcworkspace` instead of `google-music-mac.xcodeproj` in order to correctly pull in the dependencies into Xcode.
+Just be sure to open `radiant-player-mac.xcworkspace` instead of `radiant-player-mac.xcodeproj` in order to correctly pull in the dependencies into Xcode.

 [6]: http://cocoapods.org/